Sylheti language: Status

 According to Simard, Dopierala and Thaut, Sylheti is a "minoritised, politically unrecognised, and understudied language."
 It is currently not officially recognised as a language in either Bangladesh or India.
-Many native speakers too consider it to be an informal version of Standard Bengali and not an independent language; and there is a reported language shift to Standard Bengali and a decrease in the number of native speakers since parents are not teaching it to their children.
-In Bangladesh there is a diglossia where Sylheti is one among other low status regional dialects while Standard Bengali, the official language, has a high status.
+Many native speakers consider it to be a slang or corrupt version of Standard Bengali and not an independent language; and there is a reported language shift to Standard Bengali and a decrease in the number of native speakers since parents are not teaching it to their children.
+In Bangladesh, there is a diglossia where Sylheti is one among other low status regional dialects while Standard Bengali, the official language, has a high status.

-In the Indian state of Assam where Assamese is the state language, Standard Bengali language serves as an additional official language in its Barak Valley districts; which host a majority Sylheti-speaking population.
+In the Indian state of Assam where Assamese is the state language, Standard Bengali language serves as an additional official language in its Barak Valley districts, which host a majority Sylheti-speaking population.

 In the United Kingdom, British schools have begun enlisting Sylheti in their syllabi.
 BBC News has also broadcast online videos relating to COVID-19 in five major South Asian languages including Sylheti.